Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong enough to guide players to the correct answer, while the misinformed and fake clues provide enough distraction without being overly obvious.
+**Reasoning:** The informed clues are specific enough to guide the player, while the misinformed and fake clues add an appropriate level of challenge.

 ---